-When the SDA0OFM bit is set to 1, SDA0O is defined as SD OPAMP0 output status, refer to the "Operational Amplifier Input Offset Calibration" section for details.
-When the SDA0OFM bit is cleared to 0, this bit will be fixed at a low level.
+When SDA00FM bit is set to 1, SDA0O is defined as SD OPAMP0 output status, refer to the "Operational Amplifier Input Offset Calibration" section for details.

+When SDA0OFM bit is cleared to 0, this bit will be fixed at a low level.